-1. Do not ask if your child is homesick
+1. Do not ask if your student is homesick

 - The power of association can be a dangerous thing.
-The first few weeks of school are action packed; adjusting to new people and new situations takes up a majority of a freshman's time and concentration.
+The first few weeks of school are action packed; adjusting to new people and new situations takes up a majority of a first year student's time and concentration.
 Unless they're reminded of it, they'll probably get over the loneliness and homesickness.
 And even if they don't tell you during those first few weeks, they do miss you.

-- College freshmen have a tendency to resent interference with their newfound lifestyle, but they desire the assurance of knowing that parents are still concerned
+- First year college students have a tendency to resent interference with their newfound lifestyle, but they desire the assurance of knowing that parents are still concerned.

-- Honest inquires and friendly discussions can strengthen the bond you have with your son or daughter.
+- Honest inquires and friendly discussions can strengthen the bond you have with your student.

-- Your son or daughter will change.
+- Your student will change.
 It's natural, inevitable and can be inspiring.
-Remember that a freshman will be basically the same person you sent away to school, aside from interest changes and personality revisions.
-Don't expect too much too soon
+Remember that a first year student will be basically the same person you sent away to school, aside from interest changes and personality revisions.
+Don't expect too much too soon.

 - Maturation is not an instantaneous process.